Student Bill of Rights and Responsibilities

 - Recognition of Student Groups - In order to be classified as a student organization, established, recognized procedures must be met and approved by the Provost.

-- Search and Seizure - College officials may search lockers or other College property for suspicious cause.
-If necessary, local law enforcement may be contacted for follow-up.
+- Search and Seizure - With reasonable suspicion, College officials may conduct a search of a student’s person or property for the purpose of obtaining information or evidence incident to a violation or suspected violation of the law or this Student Code of Conduct.
+If necessary, local law enforcement may be contacted for follow up.

-- Theft or Other Abuse of Computer Time - This includes, but is not limited to:
+- Theft or Other Abuse of Computer Time, including but not limited to:

 - Unauthorized entry into a file to use, read, change contents or for any other use.